Biden to nominate Michael Barr as Fed's top banking regulator - KESQ

 In a statement Friday, Biden touted Barr, who is currently the dean of the University of Michigan’s public policy school, for his “strong support from across the political spectrum.”

-Biden also noted that Barr had been confirmed by the Senate “on a bipartisan basis” during the Obama administration.
+If confirmed, Barr would be the Federal Reserve’s top regulator of America’s big banks and help set monetary policy as the Fed tries to get inflation, which has reached its highest level in 40 years, under control and lower costs.
+Biden noted that Barr had previously been confirmed by the Senate “on a bipartisan basis” during the Obama administration.

+Amid soaring inflation, the Fed in March raised interest rates for the first time since 2018 and recently signaled it’s ready to raise interest rates at a faster pace.

 Barr previously served in the Obama administration as the Treasury Department’s assistant secretary for financial institutions and was a key architect of the Dodd-Frank Act.